NINA SIMONE PIANO COMPETITION

 Note: improvisation and/or arranging, whether in the classical or any other genre, are welcome and encouraged, for any round.

-In any one of the two (2) rounds, at least one work written by a composer from the African diaspora must be programmed.
+A ten to fifteen (10-15) minute recital of the competitor’s choice.
+At least one work written by a composer from the African diaspora must be programmed.
 Whichever piece you choose must be memorized.